 - Risk Factors

-Your physician may recommend a series of conservative, nonsurgical treatments initially to help reduce your osteoarthritis pain.
+Your physician may recommend a series of conservative treatments initially to help reduce your osteoarthritis pain.
 These treatments can include:

-- Exercise — While you certainly don’t want to overdo your workout, a little low-impact exercising can strengthen the muscles around the spine and reduce arthritic pain.
+- Exercise.
+While you certainly don’t want to overdo your workout, a little low-impact exercising, like walking and swimming, can strengthen the muscles around the spine and reduce arthritic pain.
 It is a good idea to work with your physician or a licensed specialist before beginning any workout regimen to ensure your health and safety.

-- Hot/cold therapy — The use of heat or ice packs can be extremely effective in reducing pain because ice reduces swelling while heat improves circulation and promotes healing.
+- Hot/cold therapy.
+The use of hot and cold packs can be extremely effective in reducing pain because ice reduces swelling while heat improves circulation and promotes healing.

-For patients with osteoarthritis, we may recommend a minimally invasive facet thermal ablation, during which the inflammation in the facet joints is reduced and the surrounding nerve roots are numbed to help prevent future pain.
+For patients with osteoarthritis, we may recommend a minimally invasive facet thermal ablation, performed most often in conjunction with minimally invasive decompression surgery.
+During this procedure, the inflammation of the facet joints is reduced and the surrounding nerve roots are numbed to help prevent future pain.
 In some severe cases, we may recommend a minimally invasive stabilization surgery to help bring stability back to your spine.